A Course in Interacting Particle Systems

-Theorems~\ref{T:HY1} and \ref{T:HY2} are special cases of more general theorems (also called Hille-Yosida theorem) for strongly continuous contraction semigroups taking values in a general Banach space.
+Theorems~\ref{T:HY1} and \ref{T:HY2} are special cases of more general theorems (also called Hille--Yosida theorem) for strongly continuous contraction semigroups taking values in a general Banach space.
 In this context, the positive maximum principle is replaced by the assumption that the operator under consideration is \emph{dissipative}.
 In this more general setting, Theorems~\ref{T:HY1} and \ref{T:HY2} correspond to \cite[Thms~1.2.6 and 1.2.12]{EK86}.
+Lemma~\ref{L:core} follows from \cite[Lemma~1.2.11 and Prop~1.3.1]{EK86}.
 In the more specific set-up of Feller semigroups, versions of Theorem~\ref{T:HY2} can be found in \cite[Thm~4.2.2]{EK86} and \cite[Thm~17.11]{Kal97}.
-There is also an account of Hille-Yosida theory for Feller semigroups in \cite[Chap~3]{Lig10}, but this reference does not mention the positive maximum principle (using a dissipativity assumption instead).
+There is also an account of Hille--Yosida theory for Feller semigroups in \cite[Chap~3]{Lig10}, but this reference does not mention the positive maximum principle (using a dissipativity assumption instead).